anothershad/BeatSaberCinemaConfigurations/README.md

 # BeatSaberCinemaConfigurations
-#### This is a compilation of all of my Cinema configs across my Cinema maps.
+#### This is a compilation of all of my Cinema configs across [my Cinema maps](https://beatsaver.com/playlists/59231)

-Everything in this repo is free to use.
+Everything in this repo is free to use, just give me credit!
 Find something you want that isn't here?
 I probably forgot to put it here, doesn't hurt to ask!
 > Discord: shad#0093

 > Twitter: [@anothershad](https://twitter.com/anothershad)